 INFJs are creative people who have a strong sense of integrity and drive to help others.
 INFJ is the rarest personality type in the population.
-It is the least common personality type among men and third least among women, and it comes with its own set of strengths and weaknesses.
+It is the least common personality type among men and third least among women.
+And, like all personality types, it comes with its own set of strengths and weaknesses.
+This article will go over some of the best INFJ careers to help you determine what might work for you.

-According to the Myers-Briggs personality test, INFJ stands for the following:
+According to the Myers-Briggs personality test, INFJ stands for the following four attributes:

 INFJs are strongly powered by their intuition, integrity, and ability to connect with others.
 This small group is also private and rarely trusts others with intimate thoughts and feelings.

 When it comes to careers, INFJs focus on making things better for others.
-They are dedicated workers who can create plans and carry them out, no matter how complex they may be—as long as they fit a humanitarian purpose.
+They are dedicated workers who can create plans and carry them out, no matter how complex they may be.
+The key is that the plans fit a humanitarian purpose.

 INFJs are skilled at helping bring lofty ideas into reality.
 They can organize and complete projects that require planning, organization, and well-constructed ideas.
 These people gain the most satisfaction from work that provides constructive change for people other than themselves.